 “[Stricter] Orthodox writers also argue that these two consequences of the Filioque — subordination of the Holy Spirit, over-emphasis on the unity of God — have helped to bring about a distortion in the Roman Catholic doctrine of the Church.
 Because the role of the Spirit has been neglected in the west, the Church has come to be regarded too much as an institution of this world, governed in terms of earthly power and jurisdiction.
 And just as in the western doctrine of God unity was stressed at the expense of diversity, so in the western conception of the Church unity has triumphed over diversity, and the result has been too great a centralization and too great an emphasis on Papal authority.

 Such in outline is the view of the Orthodox ‘hawks’.
 But there are Orthodox ‘doves’ who have significant reservations about several points in this critique of the Filioque.
 First, it is only in the present century that Orthodox writers have seen such a close link between the doctrine of the Double Procession and the doctrine of the Church.
 Anti-Latin writers of the Byzantine period do not affirm any such connection between the two.
 If the Filioque and the Papal claims are in fact so obviously and integrally connected, why have not the Orthodox been quicker to recognize this?” (page 216).

-But it turns out that no less a Latin authority than Thomas agrees with the so-called Orthodox “hawks” on this point!
-And of course, it can be easily argued that so does St Mark of Ephesus, though unfortunately English-speakers without Greek or Russian have very little (if any!) access to his writings, which by-and-large have not been translated into English (but see here and here).
-And so we come once again to this: even Thomas understands this; why can’t you?
+But it turns out that no less a Latin authority than St Thomas appears to agree with the so-called Orthodox “hawks” on this point!
+And of course, it can be easily argued that so does St Mark of Ephesus, though unfortunately readers without Greek or Russian will have very little (if any) access to his writings, which by and large have not been translated into English (but see here and here).
+And so we come once again to this: the dumb ox understands this; why can’t you?